ebp-nor/workshop-2024/03_HiFiAdapterFilt.md

 ```
 When you have done this, you can submit to the cluster by typing `sh run.sh`.

-This should finish in a handful of minutes (when testing it ran for 1 minute).
+This should finish in a handful of minutes (when testing it ran for 12 minutes).
 You can monitor the progress with `squeue -u <username>`.

 HiFiAdapterFilt creates several files, for instance the filtered file and a statistics file: